Nursing Training Exam Failed: Retake & Options 2026

 Execution and documentation of a complex nursing situation with a patient (approx. 4 hours).
 Highest failure rate: 12-15%.

 The overall grade is calculated from the average of all three exam parts.
-However: Each part must be passed individually - a good grade in one part cannot compensate for failure in another.
+But: Each part must be passed individually – a good grade in one part cannot compensate for failing in another.

 If you fail one or more exam parts, you have two retake attempts per exam part.
 This means a total of three attempts per part.